hyperledger/identus-cloud-agent/examples/README.md

 If some example requires a different command, it should be provided in its own local README.

+Once finished, `docker-compose down --volumes` can be used to clean docker volumes to avoid unexpected behavior for the next run.

 ## Examples

 | example             | description                                                               |